 A Black police chief does not make policing less harmful or anti-Black.
 Neither will anti-chokehold policies, anti-bias training, community policing, or other reforms.

 Systems of care will not end anti-Blackness by themselves.
-But ending anti-Blackness has no hope under punitive systems rooted in fear, brutality, and isolation.
-What will keep us safer is transforming our budget so city residents have healthy housing, nourishing food, free recreation, accessible healthcare and wellness services, and first responders —medics, counselors, mediators—intervening to reduce harm, not to escalate and isolate.
+But ending anti-Blackness has no hope under punitive systems rooted in fear, brutality, and wellness services, and first responders —medics, counselors, mediators—intervening to reduce harm, not to escalate and isolate.
 “Public safety” means systems of care on the front end and accountability through transformative and restorative justice practices at the back end.

 “We keep us safe” is far more than a slogan.
 In just the last few months, our communities have been physically distant, but socially committed to our survival through mutual aid and grassroots networks of care.
 We keep us safe in ways that the police always promise, but never deliver.